HappyHackingOrange/mazelib/README.md

 The mazelib library provides tools to generate and solving 2D mazes, and 3D engines to visualize mazes in 3D and allow an user to interact with it.

+This library only supports C++17 version or higher.

 ## Quickstart

 ### Creating a maze